nodeshift-archived/nodejs-circuit-breaker-redhat/README.md

-# Circuit Breaker Mission - Node.js Booster
+# Circuit Breaker Example Application - Node.js Example

-The Circuit Breaker Mission demonstrates a generic pattern for reporting the failure of a service and then limiting access to the failed service until it becomes available to handle requests.
+The Circuit Breaker Example Application demonstrates a generic pattern for reporting the failure of a service and then limiting access to the failed service until it becomes available to handle requests.
 This helps prevent cascading failure in other services that depend on the failed services for functionality.

-This mission shows you how to implement a Circuit Breaker and Fallback pattern in your services.
+This example application shows you how to implement a Circuit Breaker and Fallback pattern in your services.

 ## About Circuit Breaker